nhut-nguyen1503/IEOR_135_Project/README.md

 ```sh
 voila
 ```
 A window on your default internet broswer should open where you can navigate to the directory with your Jupyter notebook files.
-Select the Dashboard_UI.ipynb.
+Select the <code>Dashboard_UI.ipynb </code>.
 A Voila loading symbol will appear as the notebook is being rendered.
 Shortly after the interactive Voila interface should open.
 A video demo of our project can be found at [UI Demo].

 [ipywidgets installation]: <https://ipywidgets.readthedocs.io/en/latest/user_install.html>
 [plotly installation]: <https://plotly.com/python/getting-started/?utm_source=mailchimp-jan-2015&utm_medium=email&utm_campaign=generalemail-jan2015&utm_term=bubble-chart>